jahidhasanlinix/jahidhasanlinix.github.io/_pages/about.md

 - [2025] Our abstract, *"Ascent+: Deep Learning for Precise Needle Tracking on Ultrasound Images Trained With Photoacoustic Ground Truth"*, has been accepted for a Poster Presentation at the __IEEE International Symposium on Biomedical Imaging (ISBI), Houston, TX, April 2025__ [Conference Presentations Link](https://www.bilab2012.com/publications).

-- [2024] Joined Dr. Manojit Pramanik BiLab this fall'24 as a Research Assistant to conduct research on photoacoustic tomography (PAT).
+- [2024] Joined Dr. Manojit Pramanik’s BiLab in Fall ’24 as a Research Assistant, focusing on medical imaging research.

 - **[2024] Final MS Oral Examination**
 Successfully completed and defended my Master's thesis on *"Multi-Server Oblivious RAM Approach for Secure Cloud Storage"*.